Kimo16/cimple/docs/specs_and_structure.md

 The arguments passed in <...> are mandatory and the ones in [...] are optionnal.

-* ```load [-w windowId] imagepath``` : Command to load image in a new window.
-For load image in a specific window , we need to add -w flag and the window id .
-If the id is 0, it opens in the current image.
-* ```save [-p imagepath]``` : Command to save an image used in the current window.
-In order to change image format , we need to use -p and write a valid image path with the new extension.
+* Image transform
-* ```symmetry <v | h> ``` : Command to apply a vertical or horizontal symmetry to current buffer image.
+  - ```symmetry <v | h> ``` : Command to apply a vertical or horizontal symmetry to current buffer image.
-* ```rotate [-r] n ``` : Command to rotate image by n degrees.
+  - ```rotate [-r] n ``` : Command to rotate image by n degrees.
 If -r is present, rotate in counter-clockwise.
 In case n isn't a mulitple of 90, raise an error.
+* Frame modifications
-* ```truncate [-s origin_x origin_y end_x end_y]``` : Command to specify a new square inside the current buffer image.
+  - ```truncate [-s origin_x origin_y end_x end_y]``` : Command to specify a new square inside the current buffer image.
 Launch select mode and focus on image screen if command launches without any arguments.
 If -s is present , user have to specify the square dimensions in command line.
-* ```resize <workspace | image> width height``` : Command to resize an image or the workspace (paint-like method).
+  - ```resize <workspace | image> width height``` : Command to resize an image or the workspace (paint-like method).
-* ```fill [-a] red green blue alpha``` : Command to fill an area in image with a rgba color.
-If the flag -a is passed, fills all the image, otherwise launches select mode in buffer image screen.
-* ```replace [-a] [-m margin] red green blue alpha red green blue alpha``` : Command to replace a color with another one.
-* ```list_buffer``` : List all opened buffers.
-* ```switch_buffer id``` : Switch to a buffer.
-* ```negative [-a]``` Put the selected area in negative.
+  - ```copy [-a]``` Copy an area into the buffer.
 If the flag -a is passed, applies to all the image, otherwise launches select mode in buffer image screen.
-* ```greyscale [-a]``` Put the selected area in greyscale.
+  - ```paste [-a]``` Paste the buffer onto the current image.
 If the flag -a is passed, applies to all the image, otherwise launches select mode in buffer image screen.
-* ```bnw [-a]``` Put the selected area in black and white.
-If the flag -a is passed, applies to all the image, otherwise launches select mode in buffer image screen.
-* ```copy [-a]``` Copy an area into the buffer.
-If the flag -a is passed, applies to all the image, otherwise launches select mode in buffer image screen.
-* ```paste [-a]``` Paste the buffer onto the current image.
-If the flag -a is passed, applies to all the image, otherwise launches select mode in buffer image screen.
-* ```cut [-a]``` Copy an area into the buffer and fill the area with black.
+  - ```cut [-a]``` Copy an area into the buffer and fill the area with black.
 Put the selected area in black and white.
 If the flag -a is passed, applies to all the image, otherwise launches select mode in buffer image screen.
+* Color modifications
+  - ```fill [-a] red green blue alpha``` : Command to fill an area in image with a rgba color.
+If the flag -a is passed, fills all the image, otherwise launches select mode in buffer image screen.
+  - ```replace  [-m margin] [-a] red green blue alpha red green blue alpha``` : Command to replace a color with another one.
-* ```contrast [-a] percent``` Increase or decrease the contrast of the current buffer.
+  - ```contrast [-a] percent``` Increase or decrease the contrast of the current buffer.
 Put the selected area in black and white.
 If the flag -a is passed, applies to all the image, otherwise launches select mode in buffer image screen.
-* ```light [-a] percent``` Increase or decrease the light of the current buffer.
+  - ```light [-a] percent``` Increase or decrease the light of the current buffer.
 Copy an area into the buffer and fill the area with black.
 If the flag -a is passed, applies to all the image, otherwise launches select mode in buffer image screen.
+  - ```negative [-a]``` Put the selected area in negative.
+If the flag -a is passed, applies to all the image, otherwise launches select mode in buffer image screen.
+  - ```greyscale [-a]``` Put the selected area in greyscale.
+If the flag -a is passed, applies to all the image, otherwise launches select mode in buffer image screen.
+  - ```bnw [-a]``` Put the selected area in black and white.
+If the flag -a is passed, applies to all the image, otherwise launches select mode in buffer image screen.
+* I/O and window management
+  - ```load [-w windowId] imagepath``` : Command to load image in a new window.
+For load image in a specific window , we need to add -w flag and the window id .
+If the id is 0, it opens in the current image.
+  - ```save [-p imagepath]``` : Command to save an image used in the current window.
+In order to change image format , we need to use -p and write a valid image path with the new extension.
+  - ```list_buffer``` : List all opened buffers.
+  - ```switch_buffer dest``` : Switch to the destination buffer.
-* ```quit [-w buffer]``` Quit a buffer specified by `buffer`.
+  - ```quit [-w buffer]``` Quit a buffer specified by `buffer`.
 If none is specified, applies to all buffers opened.
+  - ```move_buffer dest_id``` move current image to another opened window.
+If the destination window is empty, it changes the current window id.
+Otherwise, it moves the current window content into the destination one.

 ## Extended Version (v2.0)